About The Studio

 I've been designing and making for as long as I can remember.
-In the early 2010s, I ran a jewellery business before stepping away to build a career in social work and raise a family.
-Now, I’ve returned to my passion for creating—bringing experience, intention, and a deep commitment to craft into each piece I make.
+In the early 2010s, I ran a hand-crafted silver-jewellery business before stepping away to build a career in social work and raise a family.
+Now, balanced alongside these things, I’ve returned to my passion for creating: bringing experience, intention, and a deep commitment to craft and values into each piece I make.

 Sustainability pledge